 Anyone that’s new to Knife Informer or the world of knives can find it all a bit overwhelming, from the myriad of brands, material types, and terminology can all be too much.
 What are we even talking about?
 What do you need a knife for?
 And what should you go for you’re looking for the best pocket knife for your needs?
 Everyone has different tastes, budgets, and intended purposes for their knife.
 How do you pick?
 With this guide we’ll try to hit on all of the basics: why you might want a knife in the first place, things to look for in a knife depending on what you want to do with it, an idea of what you’ll find with some of the major brands, and some recommendations at various price points.

 Our Favorite Knives in 2023

 There are great folding knives available at basically any budget, depending on how much you’re willing or able to spend on one.
 These are a few of our favorites in each price category – Budget being around or under $40, mid-tier in the $100-$250 range and High End being $400+ for the truly committed.
 Note if you’re into fixed blade knives check this out instead.

 This dynamic duo is the product of Randall’s Adventure Training (thus the acronym) and is produced by the Ontario Knife Company.
 It brings excellent ergonomics and usability to an affordable price point, around $30 for the smaller RAT II or a few dollars more for the larger RAT I. We’re talking serious value for money here people.
-A reliable liner lock, AUS-8 or D2 steel, and a slick thumb stud opener make this a great affordable EDC choice.
+A reliable liner lock, AUS-8 or D2 steel, and a slick thumb stud opener make this a terrific affordable EDC choice.